DanieleGioia/PerishableDCM/README.md

 2. The expected value of the number of clients per day.
 3. The std of the number of clients per day.
 4. The distribution employed to sample the number of clients (Currently Poisson and Normal are available).
-5. The DCM and its peculiar requiriments (currently only the linear DCM is available).
+5. The DCM and its peculiar requirements (currently only the linear DCM is available).

 ## Example